iliasreg/lbi/README.md

-# lbi - A Go Weight Round Robin Load Balancer
+# lbi - A Load Balancer

 A simple yet powerful load balancer implemented in Go.
 This project demonstrates how to build a load balancer from scratch, featuring weighted round-robin load balancing, health checks, and reverse proxying.